freyfyliu/freyfyliu.github.io/_pages/outreach.md

 I am particularly interested in presenting astronomy concepts in art forms and always ready for collaboration.
 I helped curate Cosmic Elements (步天歌) in 2023, one of the largest astronomy-themed contemporary art exhibitions in China.
 It has toured to many major cities in China, including Beijing, Shanghai, Shenzhen, and Chengdu.

+I am also a science communicator on Chinese social platform Douban (豆瓣).
+More than 13K followers and 5M reads by July 2024.